sunscrapers/djet/README.rst

 djet
 ===================

-Extended TestCase for easy unit testing of Django views.
+Django Extended Tests is set of helpers for easy unit testing of Django views.

 |Build Status|